 Also feel free to experiment with the cheddar cheese you use.
 I have made this using sharp white cheddar (really changes the color but tastes amazing...future post.)
 Use just mild, a mixture of mild and sharp, and don't be afraid of the extra sharp.

-Keep I mind that some cheeses are saltier than others, so don’t add extra salt to Savory Cheddar Pimento Cheese.
+Keep in mind that some cheeses are saltier than others, so don't add extra salt to Savory Cheddar Pimento Cheese.

 Savory Cheddar Pimento Cheese is one of my all-time favorites!

 - Combine all ingredients well.
 Serve with GOOD bread or crackers.